3.4. Handling Exceptions (Try-Catch)

 Try-Catch Semantics

-2. When the exception is thrown, the JVM redirects the flow of control into the appropriate catch block.
+2. If an exception is thrown from within the try block, the JVM redirects the flow of control into the appropriate matching catch block.
 In other words, the code in the try block stops executing and the program jumps to the catch block associated with the type of exception that occurred.

 Note